Club Brugge KV

 History

 The club was officially founded in 1891, under the name of Brugsche Football Club.
 However, numerous internal disagreements among the members led to a split within the club.
-Soon thereafter, 16 of the club's members formed a new entity called Football Club Brugeois.
+Soon thereafter, 16 of the club's members formed a new entity called Football Club Brugeois (it should be clarified that "Brugsche" is Dutch and "Brugeois" is French, reflecting bilingual naming conventions in early Belgian football).
 It wasn't until 1897 that the two clubs reconciled their differences, merging into a single club.
-Around the same time, Bruges saw the forming of another football club called Cercle Brugge, which led to the forming of a fierce city rivalry.
+Around the same time, Bruges saw the forming of another football club called Cercle Brugge, which led to a fierce city rivalry.

 Advertisement